gmazovec/flow-typer/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/0a7f801f54a49ffd63c7/test_coverage)](https://codeclimate.com/github/gmazovec/flow-typer/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/0a7f801f54a49ffd63c7/maintainability)](https://codeclimate.com/github/gmazovec/flow-typer/maintainability)

 So you are using _Flow_ to type check your code.
 That's great but how do you check types for data that is not known before running the code?
 Like _JSON_ input.
 Sure, you can use your favorite validation library and do unsafe type casting.
 Or you write verbose code and do low-level type checking with _typeof_ operator to satisfy _Flow_'s refinement.

-_flow-typer_ is solving these problems by writing maintainable type schemas in _JavaScript_ with full _Flow_ interoperability.
+_flow-typer_ is solving these problems by writing maintainable type schemas in _JavaScript_ with _Flow_ interoperability.

 Features: